 When a listing may be made

-Personal information must not be listed on a database unless two conditions are satisfied:
+Personal information must not be listed in a tenancy database unless the following two conditions are both satisfied:

-- the person was named as a tenant in a tenancy agreement that has ended; the person breached the tenancy agreement or certain provisions of the RT Act; and the person owes the landlord an amount that is more than the bond or a possession order was made for specific reasons; and
+- the person was named as a renter in a rental agreement that has ended; and the person breached the rental agreement or certain provisions of the RT Act; and the person owes the rental provider an amount that is more than the bond; or a possession order was made for specific reasons (see section 439E of the RT Act for a list of the possession order types that can entitle a rental provider to list a renter on the database); and

-- the person has been given a copy of the information; has been given 14days to consider the information and object to it; and any objections have been considered.
+- the person has been given a copy of the information; and has been given 14 days to consider the information and object to it; and any objections have been considered (s 439F RT Act).

-Even if these conditions are satisfied, the listing must be accurate, complete, unambiguous and relate only to the breach.
-A listing can remain on a database for only threeyears.
+Even if these conditions are satisfied, a listing must be accurate, complete, unambiguous and relate only to the breach (s 439E(1)(d) RT Act).
+A listing can only remain in a database for three years (s 439K(1)).

-Before making a listing, the landlord must give the person a copy of the information, allow 14days for the person to consider the information and object to it, and consideration of any objections.
+Before making a listing, a rental provider must give the person a copy of the information (or take other reasonable steps to disclose the information to the person), allow 14 days for the person to consider the information and object to it, and consider any objections (s 439F RT Act).

 Checking and amending a listing

-If a landlord becomes aware that information they have listed is inaccurate, incomplete, ambiguous or out of date, the landlord must give written notice to the database operator to amend or remove the listing.
-The database operator must amend or remove the listing within 14days.
+If a rental provider becomes aware that information they have listed on a tenancy database is inaccurate, incomplete, ambiguous or out-of-date, or relates to an act or circumstance of family or personal violence, the rental provider must, within seven days, give written notice to the database operator to amend or remove the listing (s 439G).
+The database operator must amend or remove the listing within 14 days (s 439H).

-- it arises from a Money that is owed by one person or business to another. which was paid within three months of falling due; or
+- a debt that was paid within three months of falling due (s 439A, 439G RT Act); or

-- it arises from a possession order that has been revoked on an application for review.
+- a possession order that has been revoked on an application for review (s 439A, 439G).

 Applying to VCAT about a listing

-A person may apply to VCAT for an order removing or amending a listing (s 439L RT Act) on the following grounds:
+A person may apply to VCAT for an order preventing, removing or amending a listing in a tenancy database (s 439L, 439M RT Act) on the following grounds: